Domesticated plants and animals of Austronesia: Alocasia macrorrhizos (giant taro)

-The giant taro (Alocasia macrorrhizos) was originally domesticated in the Philippines, but are known from wild specimens to early Austronesians in Taiwan.
-From the Philippines, they spread outwards to the rest of Island Southeast Asia and eastward to Oceania where it became one of the staple crops of Pacific Islanders.
-They are one of the four main species of aroids (taros) cultivated by Austronesians primarily as a source of starch, the others being Amorphophallus paeoniifolius, Colocasia esculenta, and Cyrtosperma merkusii, each with multiple cultivated varieties.
-Their leaves and stems are also edible if cooked thoroughly, though this is rarely done for giant taro as it contains higher amounts of raphides which cause itching.
+The giant taro (Alocasia macrorrhizos) was originally domesticated in the Philippines, but early Austronesians in Taiwan obtained it.
+From the Philippines, they spread outwards to the rest of Maritime Southeast Asia and eastward to Oceania where it became one of the staple crops of Pacific Islanders.
+Giant taro is one of the four main species of aroids (Araceae, taros) cultivated by Austronesians primarily as a source of starch, the others being the 'elephant foot yam' Amorphophallus paeoniifolius, the common 'taro' Colocasia esculenta, and the 'giant swamp taro' Cyrtosperma merkusii, each with multiple cultivated varieties.
+Their leaves and stems are also edible if cooked thoroughly, though this is rarely done with giant taro, as it contains higher levels of raphides, which can cause itching.

 The reconstructed word for giant taro in Proto-Austronesian is *biRaq, which became Proto-Oceanic *piRaq.
-Modern cognates for it in Island Southeast Asia and Micronesia include Rukai vi'a or bi'a; Ifugao bila; Ilocano, Cebuano, and Bikol biga; Tiruray bira; Ngaju biha; Malagasy via; Malay and Acehnese birah; Mongondow biga; Palauan bísə; Chamorro piga; Bima wia; Roti and Tetun fia; Asilulu hila; and Kowiai fira.
-In Oceania, cognates for it include Wuvulu and Aua pia; Motu and ꞋAreꞌare hira; Kilivila and Fijian via; and Hawaiian pia.
-Note that in some cases, the cognates have shifted to mean other types of taro.
+Modern cognates for it in languages of Maritime Southeast Asia and Micronesia include the first-order language Rukai vi'a or bi'a in Taiwan; the Philippine forms Ifugao bila; Ilocano, Cebuano, Bikol, and Mongondow biga; Teduray bira; the Greater Barito forms Ngaju biha and Malagasy via; Malayic Malay and Chamic Acehnese birah; Palauan bísə; Chamorro piga; Bima wia; Timoric Rote–Meto and Tetun fia; and the CEMP Central Maluku languages Asilulu hila and Kowiai fira.
+In Oceania, cognates for it include Malayo-Polynesian Wuvulu-Aua pia; Oceanic Southeast Solomonic ꞋAreꞌare and Western Oceanic Papuan Tip Motu hira; Papuan Tip Kilivila and Central Oceanic Fijian via; and Eastern Malayo-Polynesian Hawaiian pia.
+Note that in some cases, cognates have shifted to refer to other types of taro or, in the case of many Polynesian languages, to "pia" as arrowroot.
+In Polynesia, the most common word for Alocasia macrorrhiza is "kape" or "'ape."